SettRaziel/nginx_statistics/README.md

  -v, --version  prints the current version of the project Available index criteria:
---request       create index based on the http request --status        create index based on the http status --source        create index based on the source address --timestamp     create index based on the timestamp
+--request       create index based on the http request --status        create index based on the http status (default) --source        create index based on the source address --timestamp     create index based on the timestamp
 ```